qmonnet/rbpf/README.md

 ### What about safety then?

 Rust has a strong emphasize on safety.
-Yet to have the eBPF VM work, some “unsafe” blocks of code are used.
-The VM, taken as an eBPF interpreter, can `panic!()` but should not crash.
+Yet to have the eBPF VM work, some `unsafe` blocks of code are used.
+The VM, taken as an eBPF interpreter, can return an error but should not crash.
 Please file an issue otherwise.

 As for the JIT-compiler, it is a different story, since runtime memory checks are more complicated to implement in assembly.
 It _will_ crash if your